 Husband and wife businesses

 There are tax planning opportunities available to husband-and-wife businesses, but care needs to be taken.
-If you are in the Winchester area, AVASK can guide you through the options.
+If you are in the Southampton area, AVASK can guide you through the options.
 This article provides an overview...

 HM Revenue & Customs (HMRC) has shown great interest in businesses where both spouses are owners (either as shareholders or partners) but one spouse is considerably less active within the business than the other.